Exodites

 The recent reveal of the new Exodite Kill Team on Warhammer Community reignited my passion for one of my oldest Warhammer projects.

-More than twenty years ago, together with Philip Bowles, I created the unofficial Codex: Exodites - combining Phil's extensive background and rules with my miniature conversions, painting, artwork and layout.
 Our goal was to bring the mysterious Exodite Eldar to life as a fully playable army while staying true to the spirit of Warhammer 40,000.
 The project was widely shared within the community and is still remembered by many hobbyists today.

 Seeing Games Workshop finally return to the Exodites is the perfect excuse to dust off my original collection and showcase these conversions once again.